 You must take and pass one or more knowledge tests to earn your commercial driver's license.
 The tests you will take depend on the license class you are seeking (e.g., A, B, or C) and the endorsements that you need.
 These knowledge tests are summarized below:

-General Knowledge - The general knowledge test is taken by all applicants.
+- General Knowledge – The general knowledge CDL test is taken by all applicants.
 The test has 50 multiple choice questions.
-Major topics of the general knowledge test include: CDL rules and requirements, driving safely, transporting cargo safely, and pre-trip vehicle inspections.
+Major topics of the general knowledge test include: CDL rules and requirements, safe driving, safe transportation of cargo, and pre-trip vehicle inspections.

-Combination Vehicles - If you want to drive combination vehicles you must take and pass this section.
-The combination vehicles test will have 20 multiple choice questions.
+- Combination Vehicles – If you want to drive combination vehicles you must take and pass this CDL test section.
+The combination vehicles test has 20 multiple choice questions.
 The topics on the combination vehicles test include: driving combination vehicles safely, combination vehicle air brakes, antilock brake systems, coupling and uncoupling, and inspecting a combination vehicle.

-Double and triple trailer endorsement – If you plan on pulling double or triple trailers, you are required to pass this endorsement test.
-Ther are 20 multiple choice questions that assess your knowledge about driving safely with double and triple trailers.
-Includes questions on how to couple and uncouple trailers, pulling double/triple trailers, doubles/triples air brake checks, and inspections.
+- Double and Triple Trailer Endorsement – If you plan on pulling double or triple trailers, you are required to pass this endorsement test.
+There are 20 multiple choice questions that assess your knowledge about driving safely with double and triple trailers.
+This part of the CDL test includes questions on how to couple and uncouple trailers, pulling double/triple trailers, doubles/triples air brake checks, and inspections.

-Hazardous materials endorsement – Hazardous Materials (HAZMAT) include explosives, flammable and combustible liquids and any materials that the shipper deems as hazardous.
+- Hazardous Materials Endorsement – Hazardous materials (Hazmat) include explosives, flammable and combustible liquids and any materials that the shipper deems as hazardous.
 You must obtain a HAZMAT endorsement to operate any size vehicle that requires a HAZMAT placard (as further specified in 49 CFR 383.5).
 This endorsement test has 30 multiple choice questions covering the following topics: intent of the regulations, communication rules, loading and unloading, bulk packaging marking, driving and parking rules, and emergencies.

-School bus endorsement – Although these regulations may vary from state to state, you are required to have a school bus endorsement if you plan on driving a vehicle that carries 16 or more people, including the driver that is marked with or displays the words “school bus.”
+- School Bus Endorsement – Although these regulations may vary from state to state, you are required to have a school bus endorsement if you plan on driving a vehicle that carries 16 or more people, including the driver, that is marked with or displays the words “school bus.”
 A school bus is used to transport students to or from school or authorized school activities.
 If the school bus is not transporting students, then a school bus manufacturer, dealer or mechanic is not required to have the endorsement.
 Before receiving a school bus endorsement, you must qualify for a passenger endorsement.
-This test will cover the following topics: danger zones, use of mirrors, loading and unloading, emergency exit and evacuation, railroad-highway crossings, student management, antilock braking systems,and special safety considerations.
+This CDL test will cover the following topics: danger zones, use of mirrors, loading and unloading, emergency exit and evacuation, railroad-highway crossings, student management, antilock braking systems, and special safety considerations.

-The sample questions that we have included here, will help you understand which areas you need to work on, so you should study your state's CDL manual, take our practice exams, and review the areas that you are weak on.
+The sample CDL practice exam questions that we have included above will help you understand which areas you need to work on and let you find ways to improve.
+So be sure to study your state's CDL manual, take our free CDL practice tests, and review the areas that need a boost.
 Good Luck!

-If you have another source of free CDL practice tests, please let us know by contacting us and we can include it here.
+And If you have any other sources for free CDL practice tests, or CDL study guides, please let us know by contacting us and we can include them above.